AkhlaqurRahmanOmi/hexagonal-architecture-master/README.md

 ## 🛠️ Key Features

-- **Decoupled Persistence**: Easily swap TypeORM for MongoDB or any other DB by implementing a new adapter.
+- **Decoupled Persistence**: Easily swap TypeORM for In-Memory or any other DB by implementing a new adapter.
 - **Explicit Intent**: Commands and Queries clearly define what the system can do.
-- **Domain-Centric**: Business rules are isolated within the domain layer.
+- **Domain-Driven Design**: Business rules are isolated within the domain layer.
+- **Generic CQRS Base**: Reduced boilerplate with shared base handlers and interfaces.
 - **Type Safety**: Full TypeScript implementation with strict typing.

 ---